spcl/knowledge-graph-of-thoughts/containers/rdf4j/README.md

 ./sarus_launcher.sh
 ```

-## Steps to create a local KGoT image
+## Steps to Create a Local KGoT Image

 We provide an already built KGoT image `spcleth/kgot-rdf4j:latest`, that is the default image used in the [`docker-compose`](./docker-compose.yaml) file.
 If you want to build the image locally, please follow these steps: